 Gaseous fuel is produced by the exposes a solid fuel to high temperature in the presence of limited oxygen that is the process of gasification.
-By this process, produces many gaseous such as carbon dioxide, methane, carbon monoxide, hydrogen and nitrogen and these gases are used to drive a combined-cycle gas turbine that has the high-efficiency.
-It takes place in two stages, in the first stage, producer gas and charcoal are formed by the combustion of biomass and second is chemically reduced the carbon dioxide and water that are produced in the first stage which is forming CO and hydrogen.
+By this process, produces many gaseous such as carbon dioxide, methane, carbon monoxide, hydrogen and nitrogen and these gases are used to drive a combined-cycle gas turbine, which has the high-efficiency.
+It occurs in two phases, in the first phase, producer gas and charcoal are formed by the combustion of biomass and second is chemically reduced the water and carbon dioxide that are produced in the first phase which is forming hydrogen and CO.
 The composition of the gas is:

-- 18-20 % hydrogen - An equal portion of CO
+- 18-20 % hydrogen

+- An equal portion of CO

 - 2-3 % of methane

 - 8-10 % carbon dioxide

 - Nil nitrogen